Delphi: Influence, devastations and a temporary revival

-The Delphic oracle exerted considerable influence throughout the Greek world, and she was consulted before all major undertakings including wars and the founding of colonies.
+The Delphic oracle exerted considerable influence throughout the Greek world, and she was frequently consulted before major undertakings including wars and the founding of colonies.
 She also was respected by the Greek-influenced countries around the periphery of the Greek world, such as Lydia, Caria, and even Egypt.

 The oracle was also known to the early Romans.
 Rome's seventh and last king, Lucius Tarquinius Superbus, after witnessing a snake near his palace, sent a delegation including two of his sons to consult the oracle.

 In 278 BC, a Thracian (Celtic) tribe raided Delphi, burned the temple, plundered the sanctuary and stole the "unquenchable fire" from the altar.
 During the raid, part of the temple roof collapsed.
 The same year, the temple was severely damaged by an earthquake, thus it fell into decay and the surrounding area became impoverished.
 The sparse local population led to difficulties in filling the posts required.
 The oracle's credibility waned due to doubtful predictions.

 The oracle flourished again in the second century AD, during the rule of emperor Hadrian, who is believed to have visited the oracle twice and offered complete autonomy to the city.
 By the 4th century, Delphi had acquired the status of a city.